Alternative Nigerian Music Chart: KCee's "Go" Featuring Iyanya Leads

 KCee’s “Go” Featuring Iyanya tops this week’s Alternative Nigerian Music Chart, which is followed at number 2 by Skales’ “Konibaje.”

-The cavemen’s “Adaugo” rises to number 3, while Odumody Blvck’s “Picanto” featuring Zlatan and Ecko Miles rises one spot to number 4.
+The cavemen’s “Adaugo” sits at number 3, while Odumodu Blvck’s “Picanto” featuring Zlatan and Ecko Miles maintains its at number 4.

-AV and Victony’s “B & B” debuts at number 5, while Ajebutter 22’s “Enjoyment” featuring Ajebo Hustlers maintains its spot at number 6.
+AV and Victony’s “B & B” sits at number 5, while Ajebutter 22’s “Enjoyment” featuring Ajebo Hustlers maintains its spot at number 6.

 At number 7, we meet Barry Jhay’s “Destiny,” while Ycee and Costa Titch’s “Azu 22” featuring Phantom Steeze and Ma Gang drops one spot to number 8.

-Runtown’s Things I Know” rises two spots to number 3, while The Cavemen’s “Adaugo” rises two spots to number 4.

-debuts at number 5, while rises one spot to number 9, while Mista Styles’ “Good Life (Freestyle” leads the chart from behind.
+Mista Styles’ “Good Life (Freestyle” rises to number 9, while Alpha P and AV’s “Veronica” leads the chart from behind.

 See the list.